 The great news is that many, many teachers and administrators in schools just like yours are already across the bridge, and they actively share that experience!
 In the book, I share many activities that will help your school stakeholders, including students, teachers, parents, administrators, and even future families engage in the kids of conversations and experiences that make them comfortable with both the process and product of change.

-But what I want to share here is fabulous example of this kind of sharing…and I had almost nothing to do with it.
+But what I want to share here is a fabulous example of this kind of sharing…and I had almost nothing to do with it.
 In January, a group of more than 40 educators in Indiana gathered under the facilitation of the Early Learning Alliance Network for the first of three book club meetings around Thrive.
 I was not there and only could follow along, as did many others, on the Twitter feed.
 The participants were teachers and administrators from a number of different schools, many of whom did not know each other.
 No one had to buy a plane ticket or apply for money for an expensive conference registration.
 This was “teachers teaching teachers” through shared ideas and experiences.

 Look at the Sketchnotes that they made!